DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-07-19-improvement-for-users-with-two-trns.md

   date: 2022-07-19
 ---

-The TRA allocates around 40,000 TRNs each year, mostly to people who are pursuing teaching qualifiations.
+The TRA allocates around 40,000 TRNs each year, mostly to people who are pursuing teaching qualifications.

 TRNs are also used as part of the Teachers Pension Service (TPS).
 TPS allocates a TRN to any new pension holder who doesn't already have one, currently around 30,000 people a year.